 Internal Combustion Engines

-The Internal Combustion Engine is the most important energy source in mobile applications that require a high power density such as cars, trucks, buses, fork lift trucks, agricultural tractors and ships.
+The Internal Combustion Engine is the most used energy source in mobile applications that require a high power density such as cars, trucks, buses, agricultural tractors and ships.
 Seen in the light of current and future powertrain developments the internal combustion engine will serve its purposes now and in the future.
 The ICE continues to grow greener, becomes more application-specific, driven by well-to-wheel philosophy.
-The Minor Internal Combustion Engines of the Minor Powertrain at the HAN University of Applied Sciences offers you the opportunity to deepen your knowledge of Internal Combustion Engine technology and its journey into the future.
+The Minor Internal Combustion Engines at the HAN University of Applied Sciences offers you the opportunity to deepen your knowledge on Internal Combustion Engine technology and its journey into the future.

 Block exchange course